sanyal06/aws-labs-1/SAA-Lab01.md

 _Open this mykey.pem file in any text editor, we would need to copy paste the content in future steps_

-We have just created one EC2 instance in our public subnet as jump server, now we would create another EC2 instance in public subnet as MyWebServer and one in private subnet as MyDBServer following similar steps.
+We have just created one EC2 instance in our public subnet as jump server, now we would create another EC2 instance in public subnet as MyWebAppServer and one in private subnet as MyDBServer following similar steps.

 Go back to EC2 Dashboard now and click on Launch Instance.